tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 {: file='bar_collection.py'}

-The round started but where was the round start graphic?
+The round started, but where was the round start graphic?
 The videos that had been analysed up until this point were recorded in-game replays of raw match footage, a controlled environment only concerned with the gameplay.
-However production of a tournament is more dynamic, there are other aspects to focus on such as players, commentators or crowd reactions and showing the 'round start' graphic is not necessarily priority.
+However, production of a tournament is more dynamic, there are other aspects to focus on such as players, commentators or crowd reactions and showing the 'round start' graphic is not necessarily priority.
 This ends up being the case for the end of round 'Slash' graphic as well often cutting to player reactions of the match result.
 The solution for this was to build a fail-safe condition, based on the round count/hearts.
 The round count will only change if a player wins a round, and a heart on the top will go grey or a player wins the entire set and all hearts return to red:

 ```python
 read YOLOv8 frame